hannes-holey/GaPFlow/paper/paper.md

 `GaPFlow` is a numerical solver for fluid flows in confined geometries, such as the narrow gaps found in lubricated contacts.
 Most lubrication problems solve the Reynolds equation, a simplified form of the Navier-Stokes equation formulated as a single partial differential equation for the fluid pressure.
-`GaPFlow` solves the lubrication problem in the form proposed by [@holey2022_heightaveraged], which propagates gap-averaged conserved quantities, such as mass or momentum, in time.
+`GaPFlow` solves the lubrication problem in the form proposed by @holey2022_heightaveraged, which propagates gap-averaged conserved quantities, such as mass or momentum, in time.
-This formulation is agnostic to the constitutive behavior of the confined fluid, which makes it suitable for multiscale simulations, where the constitutive behavior is determined from molecular dynamics (MD) simulations.
+This formulation is agnostic to the constitutive behavior of the confined fluid, which makes it suitable for multiscale simulations, where the constitutive behavior is determined by molecular dynamics (MD) simulations.
-`GaPFlow` uses a surrogate model based on Gaussian process (GP) regression to interpolate between data obtained from MD, and to select new configurations to augment an exsiting MD database (active learning).
+`GaPFlow` uses a surrogate model based on Gaussian process (GP) regression to interpolate between data obtained from MD, and to select new configurations based on the GP uncertainty to augment an existing MD database (a.k.a. active learning) [@holey2025_active].

 # Statement of need

+The following papers have used `GaPFlow` so far:
+- @holey2022_heightaveraged
+- @holey2024_sound
+- @holey2025_active

+# Features

+## Solver for gap-averaged balance laws

+## GP regression and active learning

+## Automatic setup of MD runs

+## Elastic deformations

 # Acknowledgments

+The authors gratefully acknowledge support by the German Research Foundation (DFG) through GRK 2450.
+H.H. thanks the Alexander von Humboldt Foundation for support through the Feodor Lynen fellowship.

 # References